-Along with the responsibilities outlined above, the courts clerks have the primary duty to process all receive and process filings for all cases filed in Tribal Court.
+Along with the responsibilities outlined above, the Court's Clerks have the primary duty to process all filings received by the Tribal Court.
 The Court Clerks also have responsibilities and serve in a variety of other ancillary capacities.
-These include but are not limited to the following:
+These include, but are not limited to, the following:

-- Data entry of case-specific information into the Court's database; - Processing notices and other documents/pleadings for all interested parties; - Recording an accurate audio recording of all hearings; - Maintaining the Court's recording equipment; - Providing case information to Tribal Citizens consistent with statutes; - Answering questions about Court processes; - Collecting fines and fees received by the Court; - Maintaining the Court's docket, calendar, and records; - Researching and analyzing information specific to active cases; - Administering annual per-capita garnishments; - Notarizing documents; - Processing invoices and contract requisitions; - Ordering and processing transcripts of specific proceedings; - Preparing correspondence and other Court documents; - Processing admission to practice applications and attorney oaths; - Performance of clerical duties in the office and in the Court room; - Processing of the Court's orders; - Managing case files; - Communicating with attorneys and parties regarding cases; and - Providing approved Court forms to those wishing to file cases.
+- Entering data of case-specific information into the Court's database; - Processing notices and other documents/pleadings for all interested parties; - Recording an accurate audio recording of all hearings; - Maintaining the Court's recording equipment; - Providing case information to Tribal Citizens consistent with statutes; - Answering questions about Court processes;

+- Collecting fines and fees received by the Court; - Maintaining the Court's docket, calendar, and records; - Researching and analyzing information specific to active cases; - Administering annual per-capita garnishments; - Notarizing documents; - Processing invoices and contract requisitions; - Ordering and processing transcripts of specific proceedings; - Preparing correspondence and other Court documents; - Processing admission to practice applications and attorney oaths; - Performing clerical duties in the office and in the Court room; - Processing of the Court's orders; - Managing case files; - Communicating with attorneys and parties regarding cases; and - Providing approved Court forms to those wishing to file cases.